-- 1. select command Import variables from driver from the context menu of the driver - 2. in the import dialog select Offline import from B&R OPC server configuration file
+- 1. Select the Import variables from driver command from the context menu of the driver - 2. in the import dialog select Offline import from B&R OPC server configuration file

 3. click on PPCS file... and select the OPVS file.